Search engines prioritise high-quality content with

 There are a few key areas to pay attention to when conducting a technical SEO audit.
 It might seem complex at first, but by focussing your efforts on these key areas, you’ll go a long way to improving your SERP rankings – and an agency with experience in technical SEO services can help with the rest.

-Duplicate content: Content that is duplicated across a site, whether this is in the main copy or metadata, also reflects badly on you when determining search results.
-Yet according to SearchEngineWatch, 54 per cent of websites have duplicate metadata and almost 66 per cent have duplicate content.
+Content that is duplicated across a site, whether this is in the main copy or metadata, also reflects badly on you when determining search results.
+Yet according to SearchEngineWatch, 54 per cent of websites have duplicate metadata and almost 66 per cent have duplicate content that could be harming them in SERPs.

-Mobile usability: Pages that don’t perform well on mobile devices will be penalised in SERPs.
+Pages that don’t perform well on mobile devices will be penalised in SERPs.
 But optimising for these platforms is about more than stripping out complex elements and simplifying the layout.
-Think about elements like font sizes, navigation bars and responsive design such as compressing or scaling images for smaller screens.c
+Think about elements like font sizes, navigation bars and responsive design such as compressing or scaling images for smaller screens.

-Security: No website can be considered technically optimised unless it’s secure.
-There are a range of techniques you can use to improve this, but at a minimum, you should implement HTTPS across all your pages, which in turn means you’ll need an SSL certificate.
-As well as being a significant ranking factor for SERPs, there’s also the human trust element to think about – visitors who encounter security warnings when they arrive at your site won’t be back in a hurry.
+No website can be considered technically optimised unless it’s secure.
+There are a range of techniques you can use to improve this, but at a minimum, you should implement HTTPS across all your pages, which in turn means you’ll need an SSL certificate, as visitors who encounter security warnings when they arrive at your site won’t be back in a hurry.

 Why is technical SEO important?